-NASA's interest in Bennu also relates to its status as a potential Earth impactor, with a 1-in-2,700 chance of hitting the planet between the years 2175 to 2196.
-Were that to happen, scientists estimate Bennu's impact would be 4,000-5000 times more powerful than the Chelyabinsk meteor that dramatically exploded over Russia in 2013.
-While certainly not a world-threatening event (it's estimated that it would take an object 60 miles wide to completely wipe out life on Earth), Bennu's impact on an urban population center would likely be apocalyptic.
+If Bennu were to crash into Earth, scientists estimate the asteroid's impact would be 4,000 to 5000 times more powerful than the Chelyabinsk meteor that dramatically exploded over Russia in 2013.
+While certainly not a world-threatening event (it's estimated that it would take an object 60 miles wide to completely wipe out life on Earth), Bennu's impact on an urban population center would likely be catastrophic.

 "If astronomers someday identify an asteroid that presents a significant impact hazard to Earth, the first step will be to gather more information about that asteroid," added Beshore.
 "Fortunately, the OSIRIS-REx mission will have given us the experience and tools needed to do the job."